dafvid/timescaleproxy/README.md

 I'm looking at the [plugin](https://github.com/svenklemm/telegraf/tree/postgres/plugins/outputs/postgresql) but instead of a general PostgreSQL output it outputs only to TimescaleDB.

 Security is non-existant at the moment so this should only be used far away from the internetz.
+I'd recommend either behind a secured nginx reverse proxy or over a [wireguard](https://www.wireguard.com) interface.

 Telegraf config
 ```yaml